 What should you do for a cat in pain?

 Seek veterinary assistance immediately.
-Do NOT try to medicate a cat at home using human medications (such as paracetamol or aspirin).
-These are extremely toxic to cats and can very easily lead to death.
+Do NOT medicate a cat at home using human medications as they are extremely toxic to cats.

-Your cat will need to be assessed, to determine the cause of the pain, and then the correct painkillers can be administered.
+A cat in pain needs veterinary attention where he will be assessed to determine the cause of the pain, and then the correct painkillers can be administered.

 How is the cause of pain diagnosed?

-Your veterinarian will perform a complete physical examination and obtain a medical history from you including how long symptoms have been apparent.
-He may take your cat’s temperature, closely examine the skin for signs of infection, inflammation, wounds, abscesses etc.
+Your veterinarian will perform a complete physical examination and obtain a medical history from you, including how long symptoms have been apparent.

-Complete blood count, biochemical profile, and urinalysis to evaluate the overall health of your cat and look at kidney and liver function, signs of infection (increased white blood cells), anemia etc. Your veterinarian may choose to run further tests depending on the results.
+- Biochemical profile, complete blood count, and urinalysis to evaluate the overall health of your cat and look at kidney and liver function, signs of infection (increased white blood cells), anemia etc.

-Once the cause of pain has been determined, your veterinarian may choose to prescribe painkillers to relieve discomfort.
-Cats are considerably more sensitive to drugs than humans and even dogs and any medications must be given as per your veterinarian’s instructions.
+Once the cause of the pain has been determined, the veterinarian can administer analgesics (painkillers) to relieve discomfort as well as address the underlying cause.
+Cats are considerably more sensitive to drugs than humans, and even dogs and any medications must be given as per your veterinarian’s instructions.

 It is important to note that just because a cat may not necessarily show outward signs of pain, doesn’t mean he is not feeling it.
-If you have a cat with a known injury or sickness, even if he appears to be happy, veterinary attention should be sought immediately.
+If you have a cat with a known injury or sickness, even if he appears to be happy, speak to your veterinarian.